selina603/mktcontent/support/sla/messaging-en.md

 This Service Level Agreement for Azure (this “SLA”) is made by 21Vianet in connection with, and is a part of, the agreement under which Customer has purchased Azure Services from 21Vianet (the “Agreement”).

 We provide financial backing to our commitment to achieve and maintain Service Levels for our Services.
 If we do not achieve and maintain the Service Levels for each Service as described in this SLA, then you may be eligible for a credit towards a portion of your monthly service fees.
 These terms will be fixed for term of your Agreement.
 If a subscription is renewed, the version of this SLA that is current at the time the renewal term commences will apply throughout the renewal term.
 We will provide at least 90 days' notice for adverse material changes to this SLA.
-You can review the most current version of this SLA at any time by visiting [http://www.azure.cn/support/legal/sla/](/support/legal/sla/).
+You can review the most current version of this SLA at any time by visiting <a id="messaging-sla-en_sla-en" href="/support/legal/sla-en/">https://www.azure.cn/support/legal/sla/</a>.

 ##General Terms